Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Musée Pierre Soulages, Rodez

-Following this delicious lunch, we visit the Musée Soulages.
+We then head west to Rodez, today’s prefecture of the Aveyron department, where we visit the Musée Soulages.
 Pierre Soulages was a French painter, printmaker, and sculptor born in Rodez.
 He was arguably the most famous French artist of the second half of the 20th century.
 His works are held by leading museums around the world, including the one we visit today.
 Soulages is known as “the painter of black”, owing to his interest in the colour as both a colour and a non-colour.
 He saw light as a work material; the striations of the black surface of his paintings enable him to reflect light, allowing the black to come out of darkness and into brightness, thus becoming a luminous colour.
 Soulages produced 104 stained-glass windows for the Romanesque Abbey Church of Sainte-Foy in Conques from 1987 to 1994, which we will see tomorrow.

 We then drive north to Conques, one of France’s greatest treasures.
 Tonight, we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
 (Overnight Conques) BLD